guardian/engineering-performance-framework/README.md

       <ul>
         <li>Seeks to share knowledge beyond their team where useful/relevant (e.g delegates learning opportunities).</li>
         <li>Consistently communicates the intention and outcomes from their work, leaving their work in a state where others can easily pick it up (e.g produces well worded requirements, PRs, documentation, etc).
 Encourages this behaviour in others.</li>
-        <li>Engages with departmental activities which improve our company or engineering culture.</li>
+        <li>Engages with departmental activities which improve our company or engineering culture and inclusivity.</li>
         <li>Proactively encourages others to share their opinions and insight.
 Manages their own input to discussions to ensure they do not overly influence decisions.</li>
         <li>Coaches and mentors their colleagues to perform better, be happy, motivated and fulfilled in the work they undertake.</li>
       </ul>